Double Degree Programme in Engineering & Economics

 Current students enrolled in an Engineering major or the Economics major who aspire to enroll in this DDP are strongly advised to apply by the end of their first year so as to start the DDP at the beginning of their second year.
 Students must apply through their home Faculty during the application period from late April to mid May.
 Shortlisted applicants may then be interviewed.

-CDE students who plan to enroll in this DDP after their first year must have completed EC1101E Introduction to Economic Analysis (or EC1301 Principles of Economics for earlier cohorts) and at least one other Economics course/module (except EC2303 Foundations for Econometrics which is not required for this DDP) in the first year to enable them to better understand the discipline’s focus and methodologies.
-The selection criteria includes the following:
+CDE students who plan to enroll in this DDP after their first year must have completed EC1101E Introduction to Economic Analysis (or EC1301 Principles of Economics for earlier cohorts) and at least one other Economics course (except EC2303 Foundations for Econometrics which is not required for this DDP) in the first year to enable them to better understand the discipline’s focus and methodologies.
+The selection criteria include the following:

 • Grade for EC1101E.